 The Artistic Director

 Darren has been an active community music member and gospel music enthusiast for most of his life.
 He has held numerous local church music ministry roles including Worship Leader, Music Director and Brass Band Director.
 He recently concluded an eight-year tenure as Regional Music and Worship Director for the Church of God of Prophecy - Eastern Canada.
-He has also served as a member of the Juno Award-nominated Youth Outreach Mass Choir (appearing on their 1997 CD release, “Just Look”), and is currently serving as a member of the Juno Award-winning Toronto Mass Choir (appearing on their 2018 CD release, “By Special Request”).
-In 2017, he joined Toronto Mass Choirs’ annual PowerUP Gospel Music Workshop clinician lineup as the director of the PowerUP Small Vocal Ensemble (also known as the PowerUP Chorale) which rehearses and performs several times during the conference weekend.
+He has also served as a member of the Juno Award-nominated Youth Outreach Mass Choir (appearing on their 1997 CD release, “Just Look”) and as a member of the Juno Award-winning Toronto Mass Choir (appearing on their 2018 CD release, “By Special Request”).
+In 2017, he joined Toronto Mass Choir’s annual PowerUP Gospel Music Workshop clinician lineup as the director of the PowerUP Chorale which rehearses and performs several times during the conference weekend.
 Under his direction, the PowerUp Chorale recorded and contributed two songs to the 15th anniversary PowerUp Gospel Live album released in November 2019.
 Darren has also facilitated gospel music workshops at the annual Ontario Music Educators’ Association (OMEA) conference and for Long and McQuade’s March Break Learning Clinic Series.
 In the fall of 2019, Darren became the Course Director of the University of Toronto Gospel Choir credit course, the first gospel music credit offering in the history of the Faculty of Music at the institution.

 Darren holds a music diploma in contemporary vocal performance and composition from Grant MacEwan University, a Bachelor of Fine Arts in Music from York University, a Bachelor of Education from the University of Toronto, a Master of Music in Music Education from the University of Western Ontario and is currently pursuing a Doctor of Philosophy in Music Education at the University of Toronto where his research interests lie in formal gospel music teaching pedagogy and issues of equity, diversity and social justice in music curriculum.